Photo from Canva

 As noted in our resource PCS Ahead: Should I Rent or Sell My Home?, there are several reasons to rent out your home when you PCS:

-• Housing trends: If the seller’s market in your area is favorable, you may choose to sell now vs. waiting.
+- Housing trends: If the seller’s market in your area is favorable, you may choose to sell now rather than wait.

 Quick & Easy Steps to Prepare for Your PCS Move gives you more details about preparing your house for sale or rent.